yoel169/pygame/README.md

 ~Download files and assests and run 'Driver.py' (python Game.py).
 Dependecies: python, pygame, pygame_gui

 ~Game: Simple menu that has 'play' and 'quit' working.
-Current only level where you try to feed as many blowfish (https://www.youtube.com/watch?v=wKnM_oUDg18) as you can, space to shoot, arrows to move, avoid the pufferfish.
+Current only level where you try to feed as many pufferfish (https://www.youtube.com/watch?v=wKnM_oUDg18) as you can, space to shoot, arrows to move, avoid the pufferfish.

 ~working:
 sprites: player, clouds, enemy(pufferfish), and bullets